Logiqx/gps-details/docs/devices/coros/alignment/README.md

 ### Remedy

 It is conceivable that the underlying issue relates to the stitching together of NMEA sentences such as GGA and VTG, or some other combination.
 It is unique to APEX 2 / APEX 2 Pro / VERTIX 2 and has never been seen on Garmin watches using the same Airoha chipsets.
+I’m also conscious that the firmware issues during the latter half of 2024 were after an attempt to fix the original alignment issue, so due care is required.

 ### Reference